syncfusion/ej2-vue-docs/src/grid/grid/how-to/customize-the-edit-dialog.md

 You can customize the appearance of the edit dialog in the [`actionComplete`](../../api/grid/#actioncomplete) event based on `requestType` as `beginEdit` or `add`.

-In the below example, we have changed the dialog's header text for editing and adding records.
+In the following example, the dialog's properties like header text, showCloseIcon, height have been changed while editing and adding the records.

+Also the locale text for the `Save` and `Cancel` buttons has been changed by overriding the default locale strings.

+You can refer the Grid [`Default text`](../global-local/) list for more localization.

 {% tab template="grid/edit/default" %}